csc301-2024-s/13-Engineers-Without-Borders/README.md

 - Includes reflection questions of what you learned after the simulation ​
 ## Instructions
 Final project is an iOS/Android app, so you'll either need an emulator or a phone.
-We'll make a Windows build as well for convenience.
+We are currently working with EWB to make an account to upload the build to.
+For now, use the Windows executable found in `D4/Build` (you need to download the entire folder).
 For users, check out the [simulation guide](simulation-guide.md) to understand how the application works.

 If you're a contributor, you can read the [technical document](technical-document.md) to learn more about the specifics behind the project, and view our [code documentation](https://csc301-2024-s.github.io/13-Engineers-Without-Borders/api/Global.html).
 The scrollbar on the left side is a little janky, so here's the link to the [Backend](https://csc301-2024-s.github.io/13-Engineers-Without-Borders/api/Backend.html) namespace documentation.